pxc/gitbook/text/27_Finding_Issues_Git_Bisect/0_ Finding_Issues_Git_Bisect.markdown

     Bisecting: 3537 revisions left to test after this [65934a9a028b88e83e2b0f8b36618fe503349f8e] BLOCK: Make USB storage depend on SCSI rather than selecting it [try #6]

-If you run "git branch" at this point, you'll see that git has temporarily moved you to a new branch named "bisect".
-This branch points to a commit (with commit ID 65934...) that is reachable from "master" but not from v2.6.18.
+If you run `git branch` at this point, you'll see that Git has temporarily moved you to a new branch named `bisect`.
+This branch points to a commit (with commit ID 65934...) that is reachable from `master` but not from `v2.6.18`.
 Compile and test it, and see whether it crashes.
 Assume it does crash.
 Then:

     $ git bisect bad
     Bisecting: 1769 revisions left to test after this [7eff82c8b1511017ae605f0c99ac275a7e21b867] i2c-core: Drop useless bitmaskings

 checks out an older version.
-Continue like this, telling git at each stage whether the version it gives you is good or bad, and notice that the number of revisions left to test is cut approximately in half each time.
+Continue like this, telling Git at each stage whether the version it gives you is good or bad, and notice that the number of revisions left to test is cut approximately in half each time.